collinear-ai/curator-evals/README.md

 A library for evaluating language models on various tasks using the Curator Eval Bench dataset

+## 🎉 What's New

+- [2025.10.02] Added Math Correctness evaluation metric with support for accuracy, precision, recall, F1, and new prompt options (`llama_math_correctness_prompt`, `phi_math_correctness_prompt`).
+- [2025.09.04] Added support for Together.ai hosted models with asynchronous generation and built-in rate limiting for efficient concurrent requests.
+- [2025.08.23] Improved OpenAI integration with asynchronous generation, concurrent request handling, and reasoning support for GPT-5 and o-series models.
+- [2025.08.19] Added vLLM integration with chat template support, asynchronous generation, and concurrent request handling for efficient completions.

 ## Features

 - **Task-Specific Evaluations** – Evaluate models on code using Curator Eval Bench dataset.